Kate O'Beirne: Career

-In 1986, the family moved to Washington, D.C., and she served as deputy assistant secretary for legislation at the United States Department of Health and Human Services until 1988.
-She moved on to become deputy director of domestic-policy studies at The Heritage Foundation, where she supervised studies in the area of health care, welfare, education, and housing.

-At the Heritage Foundation, O'Beirne was the vice president of government relations.
-She was responsible for keeping Washington policymakers abreast of Heritage proposals and research findings in all areas of the Foundation's study, while serving as a contributing editor for National Review.
+In 1986, the family moved to Washington, D.C., where O'Beirne served as deputy assistant secretary for legislation at the United States Department of Health and Human Services until 1988.
+She then became deputy director of domestic policy studies at The Heritage Foundation, where she supervised studies in the area of health care, welfare, education, and housing and later served as the foundation's vice president of government relations.
+She was responsible for keeping Washington policymakers abreast of Heritage proposals and research findings in all areas of the foundation's study.
+She simultaneously served as a contributing editor for National Review.

 In 1992, President of the United States George H. W. Bush named her to the Presidential Commission on Women in the Armed Forces.

-In 1995, she began work as part-time contributing editor for National Review, but was soon appointed Washington editor.
-Her work on the magazine led to her invitation to join Capital Gang, and from there her other work in television.
+In 1995, she began work as a part time contributing editor for National Review, and was soon appointed the magazine's Washington, D.C. editor.
+Her work on the magazine led to her invitation to join Capital Gang and other television opportunities.

 She received an honorary degree from St. John's University in 1997.

-O'Beirne was the President of National Review Institute, a nonprofit public policy organization.
+O'Beirne was president of National Review Institute, a nonprofit public policy organization.